 This coming from a country that is the third largest producer of wind power in the world, the first country in Europe to require photovoltaic electricity generation in new buildings, and a country with a set policy target of generating 20% of its energy requirements from renewable sources.

-So this is where we find ourselves, amidst a paradox of a system claiming to be spear heading innovation, and yet outwardly acting against the investment in a robust and diverse educational model that matches this projection.
+A paradox of a system claiming to be spear heading innovation, and yet outwardly acting against the investment in a robust and diverse educational model that matches this projection.

-We’ll invite them to get dirty, and think beyond the textbook.
+We invite them to get dirty, and think beyond the textbook.